Split level Town Garden

 Whilst being on the upper level, you were overlooked by surrounding houses and we sought to gain a sense of privacy, whilst achieving a smart focal point for the view through the gates, by using mature pleached Hornbeam at the far end of the garden.

-A final flourish was designed at the lower area for the man of the house, was a keen golfer.
+A final flourish was designed at the lower area for the man of the house, who was a keen golfer.
 A putting green with 3 different holes, sloping green and driving net.

 Extensive remote-control lighting and an automated irrigation system were included in the finishing touches for this project.